 Going for ice cream?
 Look for a new flavor to try.
 You may like it, you may not.
 Check that one off from your to-do list.
 The more experiences you have in life the more you can adapt to change.
 Like it or not change is a part of life.

 This is a great way to try on new behaviors.
 In 12 step groups, people will become secretaries of meetings or chair a meeting.
 The experience of trying on a new behavior can increase your self-confidence.
 You just may surprise yourself with how well you can do something.

 Empower yourself by practicing leadership.

-In many residential treatment facilities the group selects client officials.
+In many residential treatment facilities, the group selects client officials.
 Each week as clients come and go these officials change.
 Clients frequently tell me this was the first time in their lives they have been in a leadership role.
-They discover talents then never knew they had.
+They discover talents they never knew they had.

 Do something for yourself.